bercesadam/KetCat/README.md

 # Ket Cat

 **Ab Initio Neutral Atom Quantum Computer Emulator**
-|😾⟩, pronounced as "Ket Cat" is an independent first-principles simulation framework for modeling the coherent dynamics of quantum circuits from physical neutral atom qubit models and laser-atom interactions.
+|😾⟩, pronounced as "Ket Cat" is an independent quantum mechanics framework in modern C++ for simulating how neutral atom quantum circuits emerge from real atomic physics.
+Instead of idealized gate algebra alone, the simulator models laser-atom interactions, Hamiltonian dynamics and wavefunction evolution directly through numerical solutions of the Time-Dependent Schrödinger Equation (TDSE).
+The project combines quantum control, neutral atom physics, compile-time software architecture and scientific visualization into a single experimental framework.

 <img src="https://raw.githubusercontent.com/bercesadam/QuantumCircuitsinCompiler/master/doc/demo.gif" alt="One qubit demonstration" width="1024" style="text-align:center">
 A successful test of single-qubit gates on a Cesium atom with STIRAP Laser drive, performed purely with solving the Time-Dependent Schrödinger (actually integrated on ~80 million time steps).

 ---

-### A bridge between Quantum Circuits and Atomic Physics, built with Software Engineering precision.

-KetCat is a modern C++ framework designed to unify the logical abstractions of quantum computing with the underlying physical reality of the **Time-Dependent Schrödinger Equation (TDSE)**.
-The project focuses on the ab initio modeling and visualization of neutral atom quantum processors.

 ### Concept: The "Digital Quantum Observatory"
+The project is intended to be a bridge between Quantum Circuits and Atomic Physics, built with Software Engineering precision.
-KetCat is not a mass-market research tool; it is an independent, one-man development, meant to be a work of technological art, an architectural experiment and a tool for personal learning and explorations in quantum mechanics.
+KetCat is not a mass-market research tool; it is an independent, one-man research and engineering project, meant to be a work of technological art, an architectural experiment and a tool for personal learning and explorations in quantum mechanics.
 While most quantum simulators stop at gate-level matrix multiplications, KetCat digs down to the "silicon" of the universe: it simulates the dynamics of **laser-atom interactions**.
 Here, quantum gates are not abstract unitary operators but the result of real-time physical processes (e.g., STIRAP protocols) governed by fundamental laws.

 ### Current Focus: Neutral Atoms & STIRAP